Battle of Shusha (1992): The offensive

-In the twilight hours of May 8, Ter-Tadevosyan directed his forces to assail Shusha from different directions and attack it from the flanks and its rear to avoid the ridge facing Stepanakert, which was the town's most easily defendable location.
-The force was divided into 5 companies, four of which (under the command of Arkady Karapetyan, Valery Chitchyan, Samvel Babayan and Seyran Ohanyan) would attack from different directions, and the fifth (under command of Yura Ovanisyan) would remain as reserve in case any of the groups needed immediate reinforcement.
+In the twilight hours of 8 May, Ter-Tadevosyan directed his forces to assail Shusha from different directions and attack it from the flanks and its rear, avoding the ridge facing Stepanakert (the town's most easily defendable location).
+The force was divided into five companies, four of which (under the command of Arkady Karapetyan, Valery Chitchyan, Samvel Babayan and Seyran Ohanyan) would attack from different directions, and the fifth (under command of Yura Ovanisyan) would remain as reserve in case any of the groups needed immediate reinforcement.
 The main contingent of the attacking force was primarily infantry, but was complemented by at least four tanks and two attack helicopters.

 Entrenched in Shusha was the Azerbaijani commander Elbrus Orujev, who commanded a force of several hundred men and tanks.
-Due to the proximity of the attacking forces, the GRAD launchers were largely useless for defending the town.
-Orujev's forces managed to fend off the first Armenians who scaled the town's cliffs.
 Orujev's men were bolstered by a Chechen volunteer contingent led by guerrilla warlord Shamil Basayev, who were among the last to leave the city.
+Due to the proximity of the attacking forces, the BM-21s were of no advantage to the defenders.

-By mid-day, the fighting in Shusha escalated into a full-scale engagement, as both sides were involved in fierce combat amidst Shusha's battered streets and near its communications tower.
-A famous encounter took place between the two sides when an Armenian T-72 tank, the first to enter Shusha, encountered its Azerbaijani counterpart on the northern approach of the town.
-As the two exchanged fire the Armenian tank, manned by Gagik Avsharyan, was hit by several rounds from the opposing T-72 and knocked out of commission.
+Orujev's forces managed to fend off the first Armenians who scaled the town's cliffs.
+By mid-day, the fighting in Shusha escalated into a full-scale engagement, as both sides were involved in fierce combat amid Shusha's battered streets and communications tower.
+A famous tank battle took place between the two sides when an Armenian T-72, the first to enter Shusha, encountered its Azerbaijani counterpart on the northern approach to the town.
+The two exchanged fire, and the Armenian tank, manned by Gagik Avsharyan, was hit by several rounds and knocked out of commission.
 Two of the tank's crew members were killed but Avsharyan survived.
-By the evening of May 8, Armenian forces destroyed three of the GRAD launchers and captured the remainder of the battery.
+By the evening of 8 May, Armenian forces had destroyed three BM-21s and captured the remainder of the battery.
 Within several hours, the defenders were forced to retreat to the town's southernmost tip.

-By May 9 the Armenian forces were firmly in control of Shusha.
-At the battle-scarred Ghazanchetsots Cathedral they found that the Azerbaijanis had converted it into a storage area for the GRAD ammunition.
+By 9 May the Armenian forces were firmly in control of Shusha.
+At the battle-scarred Ghazanchetsots Cathedral they found that the Azerbaijanis had converted it into a storage depot for BM-21 rockets.
 Overwhelmed by the attacking force, Orujev ordered his forces to retreat and abandon the citadel.
 Casualty counts were estimated to have been over a hundred on both sides.
 After capture of the town, the city was looted and burnt by aggrieved Armenian civilians from nearby Stepanakert, who had endured months of bombing and shelling from Azerbaijani forces.

 According to the claims of former Azerbaijani residents, some of the shelling was either indiscriminate or intentionally aimed at civilian targets.